-Find out how you can become involved in GCSAA's industry leading education program at the Golf Industry Show and via webcasts
+Become involved in GCSAA's education program at the Golf Industry Show and via webcasts.

-The submission process to Teach for GCSAA for the 2016 conference in San Diego, Feb.
-6-11, is now closed.
-Proposals for 2016 will be reviewed during the 2015 Conference Education Task Group in May.
-Those who have been selected to speak will be notified following that meeting.
+The submission process to teach for GCSAA at the 2017 conference in Orlando, Fla., Feb.
+6-9, is now closed.
+Proposals for 2017 were reviewed by the Conference Education Task Group and notification of selections occurred in June.

-GCSAA looks for proposals of all lengths to ensure the annual education conference is full of engaging, cutting-edge education.
-The conference includes seminars, sessions, workshops and panels ranging from 20 minutes to 8 hours.
+The task group looks for practical content from educators, superintendents, assistant superintendents, equipment managers and other industry leaders.
+GCSAA accepts proposals of many shapes and sizes to ensure the annual education conference is packed with engaging education.
+Formats include seminars, sessions, workshops and panels ranging from 20 minutes to 8 hours.